 Are Equitable Group Insiders Aligned With All Shareholders?

-Along with the insider buying, another encouraging sign for Equitable Group is that insiders, as a group, have a considerable shareholding.
-Indeed, they have a glittering mountain of wealth invested in it, currently valued at CA$256m.
-Coming in at 21% of the business, that holding gives insiders a lot of influence, and plenty of reason to generate value for shareholders.
+It makes me feel more secure owning shares in a company if insiders also own shares, thusly more closely aligning our interests.
+As a result, I'm encouraged by the fact that insiders own Equitable Group shares worth a considerable sum.
+Indeed, they have a glittering mountain of wealth invested in it, currently valued at CA$400m.
+That equates to 21% of the company, making insiders powerful and aligned with other shareholders.
 So it might be my imagination, but I do sense the glimmer of an opportunity.

 Please note the insider transactions discussed in this article refer to reportable transactions in the relevant jurisdiction